VMware reveals new Edge platform, teases RAM virtualization • The Register

 VMware and Dell may be about to split, but they will obviously be friends with advantages, as VMware Cloud will be sold in Dell’s APEX ITaaS environment for this payment on the go.

 The new offer means customers can choose between paying Dell to launch VMware Cloud or paying VMware for VMware Cloud.
 The register found this a little confusing.
-Virzila told us: “The main decision criteria will be based primarily on the customer’s preferences in the commercial transaction and the user experience.”
+Virtzilla told us, “The key decision criteria will be based primarily on the customer’s preferences in the commercial transaction and user experience.”

 New combinations of network virtualization and zero-trusted security are another field that VMware continues to explore.
 New to VMworld is Elastic Application Security Edge (EASE), a technology that automatically scales edge infrastructure and policies.
 This targets variable traffic applications so that they can scale security as their supporting infrastructure grows on demand.